T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Profile auto switch" - Switch between profiles available automatically, according of applications start and finish.
 This also block manual profile selection (default - off).
 - "Disable AWCC" - Application will check active Alienware Control Center service at the each start and will try to stop it (and start back upon exit).
 It will require "Run as administrator" privilege (default - off).
 - "Esif temperature" - Read hardware device temperature counters.
 If disabled, only system-wide ones will be read.
 It's useful for some Dell and Alienware systems, but also provide a lot of component temperature readings.
 It will require "Run as administrator" privilege (default - off).
+- "Enable fan control" - Enables all fan control functionality, if possible.

 "Global effects" block provide global control for light effects for current device.
 It's only work for APIv5 devices, provide some cool animations across all keys.